-The principal activity of the Authority during the period was that pertaining to the construction, maintenance and development of roads, bridges and jetties in Fiji.
+The principal activity of the Authority during the period was that pertaining to the construction, maintenance and development of roads, bridges and

 15. REGISTERED OFFICE

 The Authority's registered office is Level 4, Fiji Development Bank Building, 360 Victoria Parade, Suva.
 It operates from several locations in Fiji, with its head office in Suva.